KannonZenetism/zenetism-field-physics/zenetism/mpx/theonic-office.md

 ## 2. The Limit of the Theonic Paradox

-Earlier expressions of the **Theonic Paradox** sometimes implied that Theon could not return to **Aion** until every centropic soul in a universe had done so.
-This formulation is now too broad.
+Earlier expressions of the **Theonic Paradox** sometimes implied that Theon could not return to **Aion** until every centropic essence in a universe had done so.

 Zenetism clarifies: